ChrisDeFreitas/objectLite/README.md

 - compress object list to string using zlib compression and base64 encoding (use for backup)
 - decompress a compressed string to a JSON string suitable for JSON.parse()
 - import/export provides basic functionality to transfer data between SQLite databases
-- all functionality built and tested with MochaJs and ChaiJs, and suitable for automated testing (gulp.watch())
+- all functionality built and tested with MochaJs and ChaiJs

 ## Usage